-As my father recounted in his book: The truce or more appropriately capitulation was announced by the German Radio.
+As my father recounted in his book: The truce - or more appropriately, capitulation - was announced on German Radio.
 The message was that the country had been completely invaded and the Germans now had to accept their fate.
-The announcer said that, at this serious time, it was necessary to have role models rather than fighting men.
+The announcer stated that, in this solemn moment, role models were needed rather than fighting men.

-The German farmer and his family tried to adapt to this information.
+The German farmer and his family tried to come to terms with the news.
 The pictures of Hitler were, of course, removed from the walls.
-The host himself was a party member and the district head farmer, but not because of political conviction.
+The host was a party member and the district head farmer, though not out of political conviction.
 The small farmers in Germany only tilled their land and basically stayed away from politics.
 The Allied military government's first public proclamation called for the handing in of firearms.
 The host sadly said farewell to his hunting gun.
 The news service vividly portrayed the sins of the Nazi government.
 It was then that we first heard the news of the extermination of the Jews in the Eastern European camps.
 We and the hosts were appalled by this news.
 Being devout Catholics, they could not even imagine that such heinous crimes could have taken place during the war without the public knowing.

 By May we were under American occupation.
 The young American commander of the nearby occupying forces received our group's deputation very politely.
 He decided that, until further orders, the officers should keep their weapons and we ensured that we stayed together.
 Their battalion moved on and there was no visible change to our everyday life.
-The Military Government established itself in the villages of the valley in Frontenhausen and Marklkofen and, with the help of the remaining previous government staff they tried to ensure the maintenance of order.
+The Military Government established itself in the villages of Frontenhausen and Marklkofen, and with the help of remaining former government staff, they tried to maintain order.

 There were some lapses in control.
 One day, early in the afternoon, the sound of a powerful engine roar indicated that a group of soldiers had pulled into the courtyard of the Kammermeier home on motorised vehicles; they jumped down in a machine gun battle formation.
-The Commander did not come into the house, but the 4-5 non-commissioned officers came into our room, which contained my grandfather, four children and two pregnant women, as well as dad and his brother-in-law.
+The Commander did not come into the house, but four or five non-commissioned officers came into our room, which contained my grandfather, four children and two pregnant women, as well as dad and his brother-in-law.
 They turned the machine gun on them and, in broken German, demanded all valuables.
 My parents had to give up their watches and fountain pens, under the threat of arms.
 They left the house and sped away, as they had come, accompanied by the roar of the engines.
 The whole scene was very disturbing.
 For my father in particular, it was the fact that the officer obviously knew what the soldiers were doing and, therefore, chose to watch from the yard.
 This event took place after formal ceasefire and unconditional surrender, so you cannot call it an abuse occurring in a war situation.
 It was an armed robbery.
-Perhaps a result of the alcohol and the victory propaganda, the troops carried out various crimes and terrorised the German population.
+Perhaps fuelled by alcohol and victory propaganda, the troops committed various crimes and terrorised the German population.
 This news also stirred my father into defensive action.
 They removed the wheels of Béla Csabai's car and hid them in our room.
 The car was left standing in one corner of the barn, with bricks where the wheels should be.